 As such, the greatest increases in need from 2009 to 2010 are seen in specific components of the HNI, including medical assistance that increased by 36 percent (from 16,770 service orders to 22,856 service orders), housing assistance that increased by 22 percent (from 10,880 service orders to 13,275 service orders), and furniture assistance that increased by 128 percent (from 333 service orders to 757 service orders).
-The variability of these indicators over time suggests that economic and financial shocks, including long-term unemployment, inability to pay mortgages or rent, and the loss of employer-sponsored health insurance may require a longer period of recovery.
+The variability of these indicators over time suggests that economic and financial shocks, including long-term

+According to the U.S. National Bureau of Economic Research, The Great Recession in the United States lasted from December 2007 to June 2009. unemployment, inability to pay mortgages or rent, and the loss of employer-sponsored health insurance may require a longer period of recovery.
 In addition, many individuals who faced job loss may have also experienced reduced access to credit, including home equity, which they might have used to buffer their food consumption during bouts of unemployment.ii